2005Emmanuel/2005Emmanuel/README.md

 -   **JUnit**

 ##   Contact Me
-     If you have any questions or wuld like to discuss a potential collaboration,you can reach me via email. hilaryemmanuel841@gmail.com
+     If you have any questions or would like to discuss a potential collaboration, you can reach me via email. hilaryemmanuel841@gmail.com
      I am always open to exciting Opportunities.